 Hello aspiring hackers.
-Till now we have seen various ways of hacking windows, escalating privileges and creating a persistent backdoor for later access.
+Till now we have seen various ways of hacking Windows, elevating privileges and creating a persistent backdoor for later access.
 After we have successfully created a backdoor, it’s time to perform further reconnaissance.
 Windows post exploitation recon helps us in gathering further info about our target network.
 This can be helpful to us in finding more vulnerable systems to hack and pivot.

 If you have observed carefully while starting Metasploit, it has number of modules specified as “post”.
 Some of these are useful in recon.
 For us to do post recon we need to first hack the system and get metertpreter session on it.
 Now let us see how to perform this recon with Metasploit.

 The first module useful in reconnaissance in the arp scanner.
 Arp scanner helps us to identify any hidden devices in the network.
 Hidden devices are those devices which don’t respond to normal requests like ping etc. For example, some firewalls intentionally don’t respond to ping requests.
 ARP scanning can detect these devices.

 The checkvm module helps us to find out if the machine we hacked is a virtual machine, which in this case is true.

 The dumplinks module will parse .lnk files from a user’s Recent Documents folder and Microsoft Office’s Recent Documents folder, if present.
 Windows creates these link files automatically for many common file types.
 The .lnk files contain time stamps, file locations, including share names, volume serial numbers, and more.

 In some cases, we need to know what are the applications installed in the system we hacked.
 For example, in a case where we cannot escalate privileges and maybe a vulnerable program installed in the target can help us in privilege escalation.
 The enum_applications module exactly does that.

 We can see in this specific case, there are only two programs installed.

 The enum_logged_on_users module helps us in finding out the users logged in.
 This may help us in knowing the usernames of the system.